-As a member of our plan, you pay a monthly plan premium.
-For 2022, the monthly premium for VIVA MEDICARE Preferred is \$92.
-In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+You do not pay a separate monthly plan premium for VIVA MEDICARE Infirmary Health Advantage.
+You must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).